Second "Shareholder Spring" unlikely to bloom in Europe

 So far, evidence of a revolution is patchy.

-Man Group, the world's second largest hedge fund, is limiting cash bonuses to 250 percent of salary for top executives as part of a change in policy under new CEO Emmanuel Roman.
+Man Group (EMG.L), the world's second largest hedge fund, is limiting cash bonuses to 250 percent of salary for top executives as part of a change in policy under new CEO Emmanuel Roman.

-Swiss bank UBS, meanwhile, gave its new investment bank chief a $26 million (17 million pounds) golden hello even as it cuts 10,000 jobs.
+Swiss bank UBS UBSN.VX, meanwhile, gave its new investment bank chief a $26 million (17 million pound) golden hello even as it cuts 10,000 jobs.

-At Barclays, while Antony Jenkins's annual base CEO salary of 1.1 million pounds is nearly 20 percent less than predecessor Bob Diamond's 2011 equivalent, he could still earn 6.5 times that in bonuses and long-term awards.
+At Barclays (BARC.L), while Antony Jenkins's annual base CEO salary of 1.1 million pounds is nearly 20 percent less than predecessor Bob Diamond's 2011 equivalent, he could still earn 6.5 times that in bonuses and long-term awards.

 Mark Wilson was not given a golden hello when he joined Aviva as CEO last year, but his pay and shares package is similar to what Moss received before he was ousted in May.